Best Patient Care Technician Schools in Kentucky

 • Treat clinical rotations as job interviews - many students get hired where they train

-Tuition varies by school, but many Kentucky community colleges offer in-state rates and financial aid.
+Tuition varies by school, but many Kentucky community colleges offer in-state rates and payment options.
 You can explore:

-Contact the school's financial aid office for the most up-to-date information.
+Contact the school’s payment options office for the most up-to-date information.

 If you’re ready to start: